 Our Company has a long-standing commitment to respect fundamental human rights.
 We conduct business in ways that respect the human rights of employees, the people we work with and the communities in which we operate.

-Slavery and human trafficking are direct violations of a person's most basic rights.
+Slavery, human trafficking and the use of child labor are direct violations of a person's most basic rights.
 We do not tolerate such abuses, or any other human rights abuses, in our direct operations, our indirect operations or our supply chain as a whole.

-Our understanding of modern slavery is based on the definitions set out in the UK Modern Slavery Act 2015 and is guided by the United Nations Universal Declaration of Human Rights and the conventions of the International Labor Organization (ILO), particularly relating to forced or compulsory labor.
+Our understanding of modern slavery is based on the definitions set out in the UK Modern Slavery Act 2015 and is guided by the United Nations Universal Declaration of Human Rights and the conventions of the International Labour Organization (ILO), particularly relating to forced or compulsory labor.
 We are aware of slavery and human trafficking in today's society, and we recognize the modern slavery risks that all businesses are exposed to, either within their own operations or in their supply chain.
+Additionally, our understanding of child labor is based on the definitions set by the Agricultural Labor Practices Program and International Labour Organization (ILO) Conventions 138 (Minimum Age for Admission to Employment) and 182 (Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour).
+The ILO estimates there are 98 million child laborers working in agriculture globally.
+We understand that this practice extends to tobacco production in certain countries in which we operate.
+We do not accept that child labor is a necessary practice, and instead, have undertaken a number of strategic initiatives that support our commitment to eliminate child labor in our supply chain.

-The actions outlined in this statement reflect the actions taken by our Company and its subsidiaries and affiliates.
+The actions outlined in this statement reflect the actions taken by our Company, its subsidiaries and affiliates.
 By taking a global approach, this statement addresses the risks and priorities being addressed throughout our operations and supply chain.

-This statement was approved by the Board of Directors of Pyxus International on June 15, 2022.
+This statement was approved by the Board of Directors of Pyxus International on August 15, 2024.